Anvarjon7/avy_llm_backend/README.md

 **Whisper** For transcribing audio from video lectures.
 **MongoDB** v8.0.1 For storing the knowledge base.
 **python-dotenv** To manage environment variables.# avy_llm_backend

+## Setup
+1. Create and activate a virtual environment.
+2. Install dependencies using `requirements.txt`.